 - Carpool Match List – Assistance in finding a carpool partner or joining a vanpool.

 - Great Work Perks Membership - You are eligible to receive discounts for more than 2500 merchants.

 Incentives are available to eligible state employed Faculty, Staff, and Student employees who are registered in the program.
 Transportation Services will make random checks of corresponding Monthly Logs to evaluate the accuracy of the days recorded by participants.
 Should any information recorded on the Monthly Log be questionable, Transportation Services may contact the participant for further details.
 A case-by-case review will be conducted by the Transportation Coordinator for any suspicions of misuse.
 The monthly logs can be accessed on the Mycarpool Monthly Log Website.
-Incentives are distributed for the previous quarter earned.
+Incentives are distributed for the previous semester earned.
 Transportation Services will notify the participants by email when the incentives have been credited to their Coyote One cards.
 Transportation Services will periodically evaluate the redemption of the financial incentive and determine any necessary changes.

 The incentives are calculated at $1.00 for each day of eligible participation.
 EVC incentives are the free charging stations.
 Non-commute days will not be calculated.
 Non-commute days include campus closure days, scheduled days off, sick days, vacation days, or drive-alone days.
-Coyote One card incentives are distributed at the end of each earning quarter: January, April, July, and October.
+Coyote One card incentives are distributed at the end of each earning semester: January, April, July, and October.